Stunting DefinitionsUpdated Monday April 1, 2019 by Carolyn Dudeck.

 Stunts are defined as building performances displaying a person's skill or dexterity.
 Stunts range from basic two-legged stunts to one-legged extended stunts and high flying basket tosses.
 There are numerous variations of each basic stunt.

 A stunt group usually involves up to four bases holding or tossing another cheerleader in the air.
-In general, all-girl cheerleading stunts usually involve up to four other bases while co-ed ("partner") stunts have only one base (usually male) and his partner (the flyer, usually female).
+Partner stunts have only one base and one flyer, usually accompanied by a spotter.

 Pyramids are multiple groups of stunts connected by the flyers.
-This connection may be made in a variety of ways, from a simple linking of hands to having a multi-level pyramid, with the flyers already in the air acting as primary bases for another flyer or flyers on top of them.
+This connection may be made in a variety of ways, from a simple linking of hands to having a multi-level pyramid.

 The main base applies when doing a one-legged stunt.
 This main base has the majority of the flyer's foot, and the majority of her weight.
 The main base will be directly under the stunt until it is cradled or brought down.
 In a one leg extension stunt, will lift the toe and heel of the foot to increase stability from moving forwards or backwards.